Understanding Eggshell Quality: A Guide for Backyard Chicken Keepers

 Even with a balanced feed, laying hens need enough calcium available at the right times to form strong eggshells.
 Providing oyster shell free-choice allows hens to self-regulate and take what they need.

-Calcium isn’t just for eggshells—it also supports strong bones to prevent osteoporosis, and strong muscles, which are essential for proper muscle contraction during egg laying.
+Calcium isn’t just for eggshells—it also supports strong bones to prevent osteoporosis and strong muscles, which are essential for proper muscle contraction during egg laying.
 Adequate calcium intake helps prevent issues like prolapsed vent, a painful condition that can occur when the hen’s muscles aren’t strong enough to support egg passage, which is generally a result of obesity from feeding extra foods.

 Hens will only take calcium when required—they won’t overconsume if given the option.
 This is a natural, safe way to support egg quality, bone strength, muscle function, and overall reproductive health.